joshuahayesVCU/joshuahayesVCU/README.md

+**Thank you for checking out my GitHub!**
-- 👋 Hello!
-My name is Joshua Hayes.
-I am a senior CS major at VCU

-- ✨ I am currently a backend software engineer intern at Markel Group
+My name is Joshua Hayes, I am a 4th year CS major at Virginia Commonwealth University.
+I am currently working as part-time backend software engineer at Markel Group while I finish my studies.
+I recieved this position after steller perforamce as an intern.

-- 🌱 My current focus is on web development using ASP.NET and C#
+At Markel I work on a .NET BAU team as a backend engineer and participate in the agile process.

+My current focus is learning Rust.
+I am working through the exercies in the Rust Langauge Book, Rustlings, and Rust by Example.
+You can find my progress for this in the "rust_language_book" repository.

+Throughout my github you'll find school projects such as CMSC508-final.
+Personal side projects like realFakeNews, Odin-LandingPage, odin-RockPaperScissors, and ClimbingApi.
+And projects that I followed a tutorial such as IssuesApi and TodoApi.
+You'll also find my dotfiles, I enjoy doing development in a terminal enviroment with Neovim.

-- 📫 You can reach me at hayesj9@vcu.edu
+You can reach me at hayesj9@vcu.edu

-- Throughout my github you'll find both school and side projects.
-I am currently working on the ClimbingApi repository.
+You can view my linkedin at https://www.linkedin.com/in/joshua-hayes-vcu/